 Can California Take a Pounding?

-But that hue pales next to developing countries like India and China that are commercializing resource efficiencies at faster rates.
-Demand for infrastructure to harness renewable resources is spiking.
+Next to developing countries like India and China that are commercializing resource efficiencies at faster rates, CA’s golden hue pales.
+Demand for infrastructure to harness renewable resources is spiking around the world.
 As a result, 60% of global new investment was made in developing countries last year.

 Economists use the term “survival-driven” to describe the market needs for solutions to tainted water supplies, wasteful manufacturing practices, and air pollution.